samurai0lava/SpySocket/CGI .md

-# Webserv-42

-## And it's why URLs start with HTTP

-# Webserv is a simple HTTP server written in C++98, designed to help you understand the basics of web servers and HTTP protocols.

-## Features

-- Basic HTTP request handling
-- Simple response generation
-- Support for static files

-## CGI (Common Gateway Interface)

 CGI stand for Common gateway interface, its solve a problem, back in the days servers can only serve static website (HTML , IMAGES and fixed content) but what i f i want to run something in my website like changing news or a weather stats...
 CGI run that program and return that program output as a web page.